How Weather Affects a Keyless Lock

 Under normal conditions, though, users need to change out batteries on electric locks about once a year.

-These types of keyless locks are considered “all-weather,” so exposure to water, in the form of rain or snow, is usually a problem.
+These types of keyless locks are considered “all-weather,” so exposure to water, in the form of rain or snow, is usually not a problem.
 However, exposure to high or low temperatures can play a role in how keyless locks work.
 Regularly oiling the locking mechanisms can often be the solution to poor functionality.
 Regardless of the type of lock on your home or business, it’s important not to shrug off the occasional maintenance.

 Jammed Push Buttons

 Mechanical keyless locks require users to punch in an access code on a keypad.
 One weather-related issue occurs when the keypad gets wet.
 If this moisture then freezes, it can potentially cause the keypad buttons to jam.
 This would block users from accessing the building.
 For a quick fix to this problem, try using a hair dryer to defrost the keypad and dry the excess moisture.

 While keyless locks still require some regular maintenance to ensure their long-term effectiveness, they tend to be a much more worry-free option.
 If you are considering switching to this type of system, ask your local locksmith for recommendations regarding the right hardware solution for your home or business.